 Local honey, especially from countries like the UK, is also ineffective on hay fever because it is high in pollutants and pesticides and has a low pollen count of high quality pollen.

 How to use raw honey to build your immunity to hay fever

 It is never too late to start building your immunity to the pollen grains.

-Taking a teaspoon of high mountain flower pollen-count raw honey in a glass of water every morning can contribute to building your immunity to hay fever.
+Taking a teaspoon of high mountain flower pollen-count raw honey mixed in a glass of cold or warm water every morning can contribute to building your immunity to hay fever.